Preheat the oven to 180°C conventional oven/ 160°C fan-forced (350° Fahrenheit/Gas 4). Line a large baking tray with baking paper.

 Roll 1 heaped tablespoon of the Spinach and ricotta mixture into a ball.
 Place onto a large platter (or 2 plates) and repeat with the remaining mixture.
 Cover the patter with cling film and leave to rest in the fridge for a minimum of 20 minutes.
 This allows the Spinach and ricotta balls to firm up.

 To prepare the spinach and ricotta balls for crumbing, place the flour in a bowl.
 In a separate bowl, place the breadcrumbs.
 Use a fork to lightly whisk the eggs in a third bowl.
 Remove the Spinach and ricotta balls from the fridge.
-Pour enough sesame oil to generously cover the base of the paper-lined baking tray.
+Pour enough sunflower oil to generously cover the base of the paper-lined baking tray.

 Coat 1 Spinach and ricotta ball in flour, shaking off any excess.
 Dip the flour coated ball in the egg mixture, then coat in breadcrumbs.
 Dip the ball once again in the egg mixture, then recoat in the breadcrumbs.
 Place the double coated Spinach and ricotta ball into the baking tray with oil.
 Repeat with the remaining Spinach and ricotta mixture.